MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 **View Model**: You can view a model and its properties by either clicking on the model’s name or when hovering over the model, clicking on the ellipsis and then selecting View Model.

-You'll then see in the Details tab the name, description, language and status of the model plus the following properties:
+You'll then see in the Details tab the name, description, language, and status of the model plus the following properties:

 **Model ID**: Each model has a unique GUID, which is needed when using the API for operations that reference the model.

 **Created on**: The date the model was created.

-**Edit Details**: To edit a model’s name or description, when hovering over the model, click on the ellipsis and then select Edit details.
+**Edit Details**: To edit a model’s name or description, when hovering over the model, select on the ellipsis and then select Edit details.
 You're then able to edit the model’s name and description.

 > [!Note]
 > Only the model’s name and description can be edited.
 If you want to make any changes to its datasets or add datasets, a new model must be created.

-**Delete**: To delete a model, when hovering over the dataset, click on the ellipsis and then select Delete.
+**Delete**: To delete a model, when hovering over the dataset, select on the ellipsis and then select Delete.

-**Included datasets**: Click on the Included datasets tab to view the model’s datasets.
+**Included datasets**: Select on the Included datasets tab to view the model’s datasets.

 ## Use a custom language model when indexing a video